vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 We use the following `bm25` Vespa rank profile definition as our baseline.
-When used on an array collection of context strings like this, Vespa uses all the array elements as if they were a bag of tex (single field).
+When used on an array collection of context strings like this, Vespa uses all the array elements as if they were a bag of text (single field).

 ```